james-millner/technomads-talk-1/slides/images.md

 - Views are responsible for rendering the model data.
 - Controllers are responsible for processing user requests and building an appropriate model and passes it to the view for rendering.

+--

+## Spring Framework

+Spring Framework is a Web MVC framework for Java.

+Spring Boot is designed to get you up and running as quickly as possible, with minimal upfront configuration of Spring.
+Spring Boot takes an opinionated view of building production-ready applications.

 ---

 ## What you'll need: